k0retux/fuddly/docs/source/tutorial.rst

 .. _tuto:dmaker-chain:

-How to perform automatic modification on data
+How to Perform Automatic Modification on Data
 +++++++++++++++++++++++++++++++++++++++++++++

 In order to perform modification on a generated data, you can use